 Four Levels of Software

-The software is available in four levels; Horizon based, Basic, Standard and Advanced.
-Horizon based is the leanest in function – straight forward non-contacting extensometery, enabling real time graphs and results for strain measurement relative to basic gauge lengths.
+Four levels of software are available: Horizon-based, Basic, Standard and Advanced.
+Horizon-based is the leanest in function – straightforward non-contacting extensometery, enabling real time graphs and results for strain measurement relative to basic gage lengths.

-Basic, Standard and Advanced all take advantage of the video capability, providing a post-test play back function.
-The recorded test, with embedded strain data, can be replayed, graphs and results reviewed.
+Basic, Standard and Advanced all take advantage of the video capability, providing a post-test playback function.
+The recorded test, with embedded strain data, can be replayed and the graphs and results reviewed.
 This can be a permanent record of the test stored as part of the test records alongside the traditional 2D X/Y graph and results.